open-telemetry/build-tools/semantic-conventions/src/tests/data/markdown/multiple_enum/expected.md

 **[1]:** Usually 802.11

-`net.host.connection.subtype` If one of the listed values applies, then the respective value MUST be used, otherwise a custom value MAY be used:
+The following values are defined for `net.host.connection.subtype`.
+If one of them applies, then it MUST be used, otherwise a custom value MAY be used.

 | Value  | Description |
 |---|---|